smithtp/smithtp.github.io/_pages/about.md

   - /about.html
 ---

 I am a postdoctoral research associate, broadly interested in ecology and evolution in the context of environmental change.
-I'm currently based in
+I'm currently working with
-[Professor Tom Bell's lab](https://bellmicrobelab.wordpress.com "Bell Lab") at Imperial College London, where we are investigating the impacts of chemical stressors on microbes and microbial commmunities.
+[Dr. Will Pearse](http://pearselab.com/ "Pearse Lab") at Imperial College London, where we are investigating the role of environmental factors in COVID-19 transmission rates.

 # Latest News